anishahlawat97/CopVerse-game-app/README.md

-# CopVerse - Vehicle Selection Game
+# CopVerse - Capture the Fugitive!

 ## Overview